 Ha Long Bay may seem like a small and quiet place, but it’s certainly not one that’s devoid of fun.
-There are many things you can do during your Ha Long Bay cruise to make it more enjoyable and memorable.
+You can do many things during your Ha Long Bay cruise to make it more enjoyable and memorable.
 Here’s how you can achieve that:

-This first tip is worth emphasizing, as there might still be travelers who think that going on a cruise isn’t absolutely necessary to enjoy Ha Long Bay.
+This first tip is worth emphasizing, as travelers might still think that going on a cruise isn’t absolutely necessary to enjoy Ha Long Bay.
 This may be true, but going the extra mile by joining a cruise may give you a more in-depth experience of what Ha Long Bay truly has to offer.

-This tip, however, may also send some eyebrows raising.
+This tip, however, may also raise some eyebrows.
 What about those who are on a budget?
 One may ask.
 One of the main reasons why some travelers may opt only for a day trip to Ha Long Bay is that it’s the most budget-friendly choice.
 Technically, this is true.
-However, tour providers have a wide range of offers now such that there are budget, mid-range, and luxury Ha Long Bay cruises to choose from.
+However, tour providers have a wide range of offers now, such as budget, mid-range, and luxury Ha Long Bay cruises to choose from.
 Take the time to research very well so you’re sure to book a cruise that meets your budget requirements without compromising the quality of the trip.

-Second, you must visit during that time of the year identified as the best days to avoid heavy rainfall and ensure great weather.
-In Vietnam, this means traveling anywhere between October until March.
-It’s neither too hot, nor too cold, although you may have to deal with a lot of tourists.
+Second, you must visit during that time of the year identified as the best day to avoid heavy rainfall and ensure great weather.
+In Vietnam, this means traveling anywhere between October and March.
+It’s neither too hot nor too cold, although you may have to deal with many tourists.

-Traveling to Vietnam from April to September means you’ll have to deal with hotter weather and the highest chances of rain.
+Traveling to Vietnam from April to September means dealing with hotter weather and the highest chance of rain.
 August, in particular, is the wettest month of the year.

 Once you start the cruise, you have to expect that there won’t be any Wi-Fi or 3G reception at all.
-If you’re used to sticking to your screen multiple hours a day, this can be a bummer.
-However, remember that you’re on a holiday and the adventure of a lifetime.
-Take those few days on Ha Long Bay as an opportunity to recharge sans worrying about your cell phone.
+This can be a bummer if you’re used to sticking to your screen multiple hours a day.
+However, remember you’re on a holiday and the adventure of a lifetime.
+Take those few days on Ha Long Bay as an opportunity to recharge without worrying about your cell phone.
 You don’t always have to post those photos in real-time.

-There’s no way you can say that you’ve fully enjoyed the place if all you did was focus on your phone, the Internet connection, and having the best photos.
+You cannot say that you’ve fully enjoyed the place if all you did was focus on your phone, the Internet connection, and taking the best photos.
 Ha Long Bay is one of the world’s best wonders of nature—savor it while you’re there!

 While the whole area is collectively referred to as Ha Long Bay, there are three main bays you can choose to visit: La Han Bay, Ha Long Bay, and Bai Tu Long Bay.
 Each has its own charm, with limestone cliffs, caves, and small beaches.

-Apart from those three main bays, another point worth visiting is Cat Ba Island, or Jurassic Park Island.
+Apart from those three main bays, Cat Ba Island, or Jurassic Park Island, is another point worth visiting.
 It has everything nature could offer: dramatic hills and cliffs, lush forest, and white sandy beaches.

 Bai Tu Long Bay is one of Ha Long Bay’s off-beaten paths, so it’s a good choice if you want to avoid the massive crowds of tourists.
 However, this privacy comes with a price, too, as it can be quite expensive.